 By contrast, 3DTV viewers wear active 3D glasses that require a battery to power the lenses, which are actually small LCD screens enclosed in shutters.
 To create a 3D effect, the shutters rapidly open and close in sync with images from the TV screen so that each eye sees them at a slightly different angle.
 The shutter movements also result in a sharp reduction in the frame rate that can cause images to noticeably shake.
 Manufacturers of 3DTVs include product warnings that in addition to causing nausea and dizziness, viewing in 3D mode may also result in motion sickness, disorientation, eye strain, and decreased postural stability.

-The guidelines discussed above can be used to help narrow down a person’s choice of a television or computer monitor.
+The guidelines discussed above can be used to help narrow down a person’s choice to minimize eye sensitivity when shopping for a television or computer monitor.
 However, an important part of the selection process—especially when choosing a television—ultimately involves visiting a store to observe firsthand which displays are most comfortable.
 This process can be very unproductive for a person prone to sensory overload.
 A person with a vestibular disorder is easily overwhelmed in appliance stores that have high ceilings, flashy carpets, milling crowds, loud sound tests, and aisles of stacked televisions that are all tuned to the same station.
 Below are suggestions to help manage the shopping experience:

 Before visiting a store, decide what screen size and type you want.
 Once in the store, only look at televisions that meet those criteria.